Amorezard/GroupProjectAi_Burcham_Ledesma_FeatherStone/README.md

 A simple web-based AR application for navigating Merrimack College campus using marker-based or GPS-based AR.

+# Merrimack College Wayfinding AI

+This application provides AI-powered navigation for Merrimack College campus, helping students, faculty, and visitors find their way around efficiently.

+## Features

+- **Interactive Campus Map**: Explore the campus with an interactive map showing all buildings and points of interest
+- **Intelligent Pathfinding**: Find the optimal path between any two locations on campus
+- **Turn-by-Turn Directions**: Receive detailed directions for navigating around campus
+- **AI-Enhanced Navigation**: Get intelligent insights about your route based on real-time conditions
+- **Mobile-Friendly Design**: Access from any device with a responsive interface

 ## Setup and Installation

 1. Install required dependencies: